When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 In using Axminster carpet, there is no need to use sacking as a protective layer as the weft and warps that the woollen carpet is weaved onto performs the same purpose as the sacking, while being stronger and more durable.

-I wouldn’t entertaining using just any old carpet, but Wilton (established 1721) and Axminster (founded in 1755) are two renowned English Carpets made to the highest standard and very hard wearing.
-While many carpets subject to heavy usage will need replacing periodically Wilton and Axminster carpets will last a life time.
+I wouldn’t entertain using just any old carpet, but Wilton (established 1721) and Axminster (founded in 1755) are two renowned English Carpets made to the highest standard and very hard-wearing.
+While many carpets subject to heavy usage will need replacing periodically Wilton and Axminster carpets will last a lifetime.

 On the underside of these carpets the weft is made from jute (a tough plant fibre) and the warps from cotton; while the wool that’s weaved into the weft and warps are 100% tough wearing wool, specially selected from specific breeds of British sheep known for their quality in hard wearing wool.

 - Cut one piece of carpet to size and shape to fit the top of the seat exactly.